DenisMihailapov/PyTools/README.md

 # tools
-this repository contains utilities for training and preparing models (PyTorch)
+this repository contains utilities for loading data, training and preparing models (PyTorch)